ethyca/fides/clients/ops/privacy-center/README.md

-# FidesOps Privacy Center
+# Fides Privacy Center

-Privacy center for FidesOps.
+Privacy center for Fides.
 A web application built in Next.js with the FidesUI component library.

 ## Configuration